1976277169/FriggaVision/README.md

 # FriggaVision
 Our face identification develop toolkit.

+##Intro
+###FaceDetection
-FaceDetection is from SeetaFace mainly.
+Which is from [SeetaFace](https://github.com/seetaface/SeetaFaceEngine) mainly.
 We add feature of angle selection, which can help us wash the train data, e.g., rejecting all face > 45 degree.
 But the model provided by SeetaFace has different structure from which they have descriped in the FuSt paper.
-So the angle selection can not work, because there are only 3 LAB cascaded unit here.
+So the angle selection can not work, because there are only 3 LAB cascaded unit there.
 What a pity.
-So we have a TODO to build our own Detection system.
+We need to build an cascaded Face Detection tool  with more accurate performance in profile view situation later.

+###FaceAlignment

-FaceAlignment is from SeetaFace too.
-We fix some build errors under macOS, and add some webface sample image for testing.
-The model is working, but not working well in difficult situation.
-One TODO is to find more accurate Alignment tool even taking more time, for we use it as data preprocessing not real-time applicaton.
+Which is from SeetaFace too.
+We fix some build errors under macOS and ubuntu 1604.
+And add some webface sample image for testing.
+The model is working, but bad in difficult situation.
+When time is on our side, we will find an accurate Alignment tool even with bad speed performance(e.g, CNN based), because we use it at data preprocessing not in real-time applicaton.

+###DataPrepare
-DataPrepare contains some tools  to preprocess image data for training of DeepID using above staff.
+Here contains some tools  to preprocess image data for training of DeepID using above staff.
+The main target is [Webface dataset](http://www.cbsr.ia.ac.cn/english/CASIA-WebFace-Database.html).
+The dataset has 5% super profile view image, which is bad for training an network to fetch feature out of mainly frontal faces.
+For that, we take a wash step there.

+###FaceIdentification
-FaceIdentification is simple DeepId(1st gen) caffe code.
-The network is somehow outdated, but it should works.
+Finlly the simple caffe [DeepId(1st gen)](http://mmlab.ie.cuhk.edu.hk/pdf/YiSun_CVPR14.pdf) code.
+The network is somehow outdated(still use LRN), but it should works.
 Fresh meat is welcome!

+##Build Guide
+Follow DataPrepare/readme.md

+##Results
+###test1
+Network and solver is at FaceIdentification/test1/.Only one pitch and one network is used, the pitch is generally cover the total face.

+We use 10000people, and SGD optimization with 500k interation, the training validation accuracy is at 65.5%, which is the same as the paper told.

+TODO here

+##LISCENSE

+MIT